HESOFTS/sexten_2017/fermi/analysis_crab.md

 ## Introduction ##

+We all know that the Crab has a nebula and a pulsar.
+From Fermi data, it is possible to disentangle, even if not completely, the emission from the nebula and from the pulsar.
+To do this, we will have to assign a pulse phase to each photon according to the pulsar properties like spin period, derivative and so on.
+These information are contained in the so called ephemerides of the pulsar.
+Usually you can find the ephemerides here: [https://fermi.gsfc.nasa.gov/ssc/data/access/lat/ephems/](https://fermi.gsfc.nasa.gov/ssc/data/access/lat/ephems/). <br>
+The ephemerides I used were provided by Matthew Kerr, but they are already present in the data set. <br>

+The data we are going to analyze are from the Crab flare of March 2013.
+You can find a reference in [https://arxiv.org/abs/1308.6698v1](https://arxiv.org/abs/1308.6698v1). <br>

 This file contains all the commands I run to perform the pulse assignment of the events and the likelihood analysis. <br>
-All the commands were run from the Crab\_Flare\_2014 directory. <br>
+All the commands were run from the Crab\_Flare\_2014 directory.
+(I called it 2014 by mistake, I realized too late '-.-) <br>
 In order not to overwrite the files in the directory, you can create a new one and copy the event and spacescraft files (L1707191221448796F97375\_PH00.fits and L1707191221448796F97375\_SC00.fits) and the ephemerides file (Crab\_ephem\_new.par) in the new directory. <br>
 After that you can issue the same commands you find below.

-You can find the content of this tutorial at the links [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar_gating_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar_gating_tutorial.html) and [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html).
+You can find the content of this tutorial at the links [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar\_gating\_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/pulsar_gating_tutorial.html) and [https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/likelihood_tutorial.html).

 ## Setup and data selection ##